AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Sectioning.md

 # Sectioning

 The data items of a data view may be organized by grouping them.
 This is called _sectioning_.
-It is one is one way of producing a meaningful, consumable shape of data.
+It is one way of producing a meaningful, consumable shape of data.

 ## Purpose of sectioning